matuteiglesias/journal/content/Dev/2025-05-05_Developed_Proposals_for_Enhanced_Annotation_System.md

 **🕒 01:55–03:00**
 **🏷️ Labels**: Annotation, Cognitive Science, Ai Research, Meta-Productivity, Schema Development
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore and develop proposals for improving annotation systems, focusing on integrating cognitive science, [[AI]] research, and meta-productivity principles.
+The session aimed to explore and develop proposals for improving annotation systems, focusing on integrating cognitive science, [[AI]] research, and meta-[[productivity]] principles.

 ### Key Activities
 - **Reflection on Meta-[[Productivity]]**: Initiated with a reflection on designing a self-reinforcing information system that integrates knowledge engineering and habit design.